crinnsh/Startpage-for-Browser/README.md

 For available languages, check the branches. <br/>

-Example of 'English' branch, https://imgur.com/a/07olLie <br/>
+Example of 'English' branch, https://imgur.com/a/07olLie (outdated image) <br/>

 ## This is purely a personal project and was made for learning.